gliargovas/gliargovas/README.md

 🌐 For a more detailed overview of my work and journey, check out [my personal website](https://gliargovas.github.io)!<br>

 🔍 **Research Interests**:
-- **Computer Systems** (focusing on distributed systems, scheduling, concurrency, file systems & kernel-level programming)
+- **Computer Systems** (focusing on distributed & serverless systems, scheduling, concurrency and file systems)
 - **Empirical Software Engineering** (particularly software analytics and mining software repositories)
 - **Programming Languages** (with an affinity for compilers & program analysis)
 - **Machine Learning** and its convergence with the fields above.